-The Most Overrated and Underrated Types of Sushi
+These Are the Most Overrated and Underrated Types of Sushi

-Here are some very raw opinions.
+Here are some very raw opinions from actual sashimi masters around the country.

 The world of sushi feels pretty limitless.
 There's sticky strips of eel served over tangy rice, raw squid to chew on, and pink butterflied shrimp.
 That's before we even get into the Americanized rolls crammed with mayonnaise and cream cheese.
 From the fatty cuts of salmon delicately placed over hand-crafted balls of rice to lightly sweetened eggs, there seems like something for everyone.